 - Elevation Gain: 330 feet (100 m)

-On our last day together, we will board our transportation and make our way to Christchurch traveling over the wonderous Southern Alps via Arthurs Pass.
-This is a drive full of dramatic scenery which will take us from the lush forests of the west coast, the high scree and tussock mountains of Arthurs pass and finally, into the open farming plains of Canterbury.
+On our last day together, we will board our transportation and make our way to Christchurch traveling over the wondrous Southern Alps via Arthurs Pass.
+This is a drive full of dramatic scenery which will take us from the lush forests of the west coast, the high scree and tussock mountains of Arthurs Pass and finally, into the open farming plains of Canterbury.
 En route, we’ll stop to hike to the Devil's Punchbowl waterfalls, a beautiful hike to stretch our legs and get some last minute pictures of the surrounding New Zealand beauty.
 If we’re lucky we may also see the ‘Kea’ here, New Zealand’s native alpine mountain parrot!
 We’ll arrive into Christchurch to say our final goodbyes in time for flights after 5pm.
 Thanks for choosing Wildland Trekking!

 Please Note: We always do everything in our power to follow the set itinerary, however occasionally trips are subject to itinerary changes based on a variety of circumstances, including but not limited to: extreme weather, political or bureaucratic obstacles, earthquakes, fires, flooding and more.